About the workshop

 11:30 - 12:30pm - Hands-on session in small groups

 12:30 - 13:00pm - Wrap-up talk, Q & A

 (all hours in GMT time zone; London)

 Dr. Thibault Lestang - a computational scientist and research software engineer.
 His research focuses on bridging the gap between software engineering and academic research.
 One of the cofounders of the Oxford Code Review Network.

 Dr. Tiziano Zito - research software engineer at Humboldt University in Berlin, member of the German Neuroinformatics Node of the INCF, and organiser of the annual Advanced Scientific Programming in Python summer school.

 Dr. Zbigniew Jędrzejewski-Szmek - open source developer with background in physics and neuroscience.
-Currently works at Red Hat.
+Currently works at Red Hat, in Warsaw.

 Dr. Dominik Krzemiński - computational neuroscientists at FlyConnectome project at University of Cambridge; organiser of R enthusiasts meet-ups, frequent open-source contributor and SSI Fellow.

 Dr. Valerio Maggio - senior research associate at Bristol Medical School, interested in machine learning for healthcare and environment; promotes reproducibility and reproducible science at SSI.

 (We're sold out, sorry :(, more events TBA soon.)